ppipada/flexigpt-app/devsetup.md

 ## Setup

 - Install `go > 1.24`.
-For Ubuntu you can do:
+  - For Ubuntu you can do install via standard download and install OR via `asdf` or through the backports channel:
     - `sudo add-apt-repository ppa:longsleep/golang-backports`
     - `sudo apt update`
     - `sudo apt install golang-1.24`
     - You can see that go is installed in `/lib/go-1.23/bin/go`
     - Additional reference can be found at [Go Ubuntu Wiki](https://go.dev/wiki/Ubuntu)
 - Check Go is installed correctly: `go version`
 - Install `wails v2`.
 Documentation page is [here](https://wails.io/docs/gettingstarted/installation).
 Generally you need to do: `go install github.com/wailsapp/wails/v2/cmd/wails@latest`
 - Install [pnpm](https://pnpm.io/installation)